xiayiping/spring-all/README.md

 echo "subjectAltName=DNS:your.dns.record,DNS:req1.com,DNS:localhost,IP:10.10.10.1" > extfile.cnf
 # Alias name
-this step it's not the config file in step 1 optional used.
+this step it is not the config file in step 1 optional used.
 # see details below
 openssl x509 -req -sha256 -days 365 -in ./cert.csr -CA ./ca.pem -CAkey ./ca-key.pem -out ./cert.pem \